Glastonbury Pyramid stage

 How to get there: Catch the train from London Waterloo to Dorchester South.
 It’s a 40-minute ride on the X51 Jurassic Coaster from there.

-While you’re here,sign up to our newsletter for monthly travel inspiration, exclusive offers, competitions and more.
+While you’re here, explore more South West festivals in our Local Highlights and sign up to our newsletter for travel inspiration, competitions and exclusive offers.